ethereum/ethereum-org-website/src/content/refi/index.md

 - Trading activity occurs without intermediaries, which charge high fees.
 Data analytics firm AlliedOffsets found that digital carbon offset assets represent a [62% cost improvement compared to equivalent traditional credits](https://www.klimadao.finance/blog/klimadao-analysis-of-the-base-carbon-tonne).

-- Ethereum's smart contracts enable the DCM to scale to meet the demands of individuals and multinational corporations alike.
+- The DCM is infinitely scalable and can meet the demands of individuals and multinational corporations alike.

-Many of the issues partly responsible for slow growth and impracticality in the legacy VCM, as well as its inability to scale, are either mitigated or solved completely by the transition to a fast, energy-efficient DCM and the applications built on it.
+Many of the issues responsible for slow growth and impracticality in the VCM, as well as its inability to scale, are either mitigated or solved completely by the transition to a fast, energy-efficient DCM and the applications built on it.

 | **Traditional Finance**                                                                                       																				   							 | **Regenerative Finance**                                                                                 																	       							  |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|